 It did make for a fun morning and a nice break from work.
-The weather was very cooperative and we had nice clear skies.
+The weather cooperated and we had nice clear skies.
 Certainly, many people will have gone out to see this today.
-We were pleased to have had the right stuff to enjoy the event from where we are.
+Having the right stuff to enjoy these type of events is always a pleasure.

 But what about the historical downsides of extenders?
 How does the optical quality hold up?
 Is there much loss of light?
 What about sharpness and clarity?
 I took out my trusty TSN-884 and Panasonic Lumix G6 to find out.
 An accommodating Peregrine Falcon stayed long enough for me to get some test shots.
 Continue reading →

 The American White Pelican (Pelecanus erythrorhynchos) is one of two species of pelican in North America, along with the Brown Pelican (Pelecanus occidentalis).
 While occasionally seen in the same locations, American White Pelicans and Brown Pelicans prefer different habitats and their manner of feeding is as different as their plumage.
 Continue reading →